aws-azure-login/aws-azure-login/README.md

 Logging in with GUI mode is likely to be much more reliable.

+_Note:_ on virtual machines, or when rendering of the puppeteer UI fails, you might need to disable the GPU Hardware Acceleration:

+    aws-azure-login --mode gui --disable-gpu

 _Note:_ on Linux you will likely need to disable the Puppeteer sandbox or Chrome will fail to launch:

     aws-azure-login --no-sandbox